Hillary Clinton Is a 'No' on Running for President Again

-Hillary Clinton is hanging up the bags, revealing to CBS Evening News on Tuesday she will not be seeking the White House for a third time amid rumors of a potential return.
+Hillary Clinton is hanging up the gloves, revealing to CBS Evening News on Tuesday she will not be seeking the White House for a third time amid rumors of a potential return.

 "Would you ever run for president again?" interviewer Norah O'Donnell asked the former secretary of state and first lady.